Skip to main content

 • Check IP Routes:

-Verify the IP routing tables within the containers to ensure that traffic is being routed through the VPN.
+Check the containers’ IP routing tables to confirm traffic routes through the VPN.

 docker exec -it <container-name> ip route